 What makes primary reinforcers different from other types of reinforcers?

 Primary reinforcers are innate, meaning their reinforcing properties are inherent and do not need to be learned.
-Secondary reinforcers, on the other hand, acquire their reinforcing properties through association with primary reinforcers.
+Because of that, secondary reinforcers, on the other hand, acquire their reinforcing properties through association with primary reinforcers.
+2. **Can primary reinforcers lose their effectiveness over time?

 Yes, primary reinforcers can lose their effectiveness due to satiation.
-This is why it's important to use them sparingly and vary the type of primary reinforcer used.
+On top of that, this is why don't forget to use them sparingly and vary the type of primary reinforcer used.
+3. **Are there any ethical concerns associated with using primary reinforcers?

 -